Germany accuses Vietnam of kidnapping asylum seeker in Berlin

 The investigation at PetroVietnam has caught up many government officials and executives.
 Another former executive of PetroVietnam was thrown out of the politburo and demoted earlier this year.

-Both the anti-corruption drive and the biggest crackdown on activists in years come at a time of internal maneuvering within the Communist Party after the balance shifted in favor of security minded conservatives early in 2016.
+Both the anti-corruption drive and the biggest crackdown on activists in years come at a time of internal manoeuvring within the Communist Party after the balance shifted in favour of security minded conservatives early in 2016.

 Germany is Vietnam's biggest trading partner in the European Union, whose countries are due to consider approving a free trade agreement with the Southeast Asian country, one of the region's fastest growing markets.

+The German foreign ministry statement noted that Vietnamese officials had requested Thanh's extradition on the margins of the G20 summit, when Prime Minister Nguyen Xuan Phuc met German Chancellor Angela Merkel.

-Additional reporting by Hanoi bureau Editing by Jeremy Gaunt
+Additional reporting by Hanoi bureau; Writing by Matthew Tostevin; Editing by Jeremy Gaunt